toonsevrin/SimpleDB/README.md

 ##QUERY LANGUAGE

 Uses SQLlike syntax, though this is an extremely simple Key-Value DB.
+The language is embeddable and declerative.
+=> May cause an Impedance Mismatch problem (eg. OOP language has to translate to the key/value system)

 ### Requests